Mohammed-Mahmoud-Elsayed-Ahmed-MMES/Hand-Gesture-Recognition-for-Student-Engagement/README.md

 ## Future Improvements

 Implement dynamic calculation of CLASS_COUNTS based on the cropped dataset to avoid manual updates.
-Add support for additional image formats (e.g., .bmp) in data_preprocessing.py.
+Add the taken images for better generalization that suits all the age variations.
 Enhance data augmentation (e.g., random cropping, color jitter) to improve model robustness.
 Optimize real-time detection for lower latency, critical for real-time student engagement monitoring.
 Integrate with a broader system for comprehensive classroom analytics, such as tracking participation trends.